powercodeacademy/phrg-rails-js-project/README.md

 #### Radiate positivity.
 - Present yourself and your project in the best way possible.
 - Be open to feedback, both positive and constructive.
+We give feedback to help each other get better.
-- If the instructor asks you to complete additional features, or you missed a project requirement, be sure to ask questions in a positive manner without becoming argumentative.
-Learning to become a developer is complex and challenging, and it’s our job to find the holes in your knowledge and help you fill them.
+- If the instructor asks you to complete additional features, or you missed a project requirement, treat this as a learning experience.
+Becoming a developer is complex and challenging, and it’s our job to find the holes in your knowledge and help you fill them.
 This is to help you become a better developer, not to delay your progress in the program.

 #### Work Together.
 - Our goal is to give you the most thorough technical interview possible in the time allocated.
 This will include live coding where the instructor might give you one or two pointers, but will for the most part sit back and watch you code.